Step 7: Enabling monitoring

 For detailed instruction on how to set up JMX Exporter for your application, please refer to this guide.

-For more information on the Axual monitoring and alerting approach, check out the operations documentation.
+For more information on the Axual monitoring and alerting approach, click here.